 Rodents are notorious for carrying diseases, allergens, parasites, and even other pests like fleas.
 Their ingrained impulse to chew leads them to gnaw through wood, air/heating units, and even exposed wires underneath your car.

 The fact is, rodents are dangerous!
 They’re dangerous to your health, dangerous to your home, and dangerous to your peace of mind.
-Stay on top of rodent control this winter—and all year-round for that matter—by following these five valuable tips.
+Stay on top of rodent control this winter—and all year-round for that matter—by following these six valuable tips.

 1. Landscape, landscape, landscape.